dinnerparty718/leetpy/_System_Design/eg/shortURL.md

 # api_dev_key use to throttle

 The API developer key of a registered account. throttle users based on their allocated quota

+Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings. -> sufficient
+Using base64 encoding, an 8 letters long key would result in 64^8 = ~281 trillion possible strings.

+make sure unique
+Key Generation Service (KGS) that generates random six-letter strings beforehand and stores them in a database (let’s call it key-DB).

+How to handle concurrency

+What would be the key-DB size?
+With base64 encoding, we can generate 68.7B unique six letters keys.
+If we need one byte to store one alpha-numeric character, we can store all these keys in:

+6 (characters per key) * 68.7B (unique keys) = 412 GB.

+# todo

+to generate key ahead of time
+or dynamically assign values

+Using Redis as an LRU cache. automatically evicted